-I approached the rock and there was a constant passage of men praying and square of gold leaf on the Rock, women are not allowed to approach, so instead they pray, burn incense and place offerings of food in front of the rock.
+I approached the rock and there was a constant passage of men praying and a square of gold leaf on the Rock, women are not allowed to approach, so instead, they pray, burn incense and place offerings of food in front of the rock.

 With sunset imminent, the crowds blossomed further, and when the sun did finally sink beneath the horizon, and as the ribbons of colored light slowly melted away, bright orange lamps that illuminated the revered Rock burst into life, and these lights, like many of the pilgrims, would continue their vigil until the morning.

-I awoke before sunrise the following day to observe further prayers in the pre-dawn stillness that was more tranquil then the previous evening.
+I awoke before sunrise the following day to observe further prayers in the pre-dawn stillness that was more tranquil than the previous evening.

 Mt Kyaiktiyo is only approximately 160 kilometers south-east of Yangon, but the travel time is not as short as you may think.
 Factor in a four-five hour journey if you are taking either the bus or the less frequent train.